usc-isi-i2/rltk/docs/scaling_and_optimization.rst

 MapReduce
 `````````

-The above solution uses one process for collecting calculated data.
+The above solution uses one thread (in main process) for collecting calculated data.
 If you want to do something like divide and conquer, especially when "conquer" needs heavy calculation, you may need `rltk.MapReduce` module.
 Detailed documentation can be found :doc:`mod_map_reduce`.

 .. code-block:: python